hamzaPixl/hmounir/content/posts/validation/index.md

 ```

 For the `middleware` we create a file for it `./middlewares/validator.js`.
-Here you pass the `schema` as a `parameter` that is used to do the validation of the `req.body`.
+Here you pass the `schema` as a `parameter` that is used to validate the `req.body`.
-If the validation fail we send a `404` error with a nice `code` and a `message` and the `details` of why it failed.
+If the validation fails we send a `404` error with a nice `code` and a `message` and the `details` of why it failed.
-When everyting went good it just pass to the next function.
+When everything went good it just passes to the next function.
 To read more about [middleware](http://expressjs.com/en/guide/using-middleware.html#using-middleware).

 ```javascript
 const { isValid } = require('../utils/validator');